Costa Blanca Tour

 Level 1 - Weekend Warrior

-Someone who maintains fitness in ways other than the bike, but head out on weekends for a 3+ hour Saturday ride.
-However it would be difficult, but doable, to repeat such a ride again on Sunday.
+Someone who maintains fitness in ways other than the bike.
+They can handle a 3+ hour Saturday ride.
+While doable, it would be difficult to repeat such a ride again on Sunday.

 • Dibujo geométrico de un cuadrado delineado, con secciones divididas por líneas verticales, horizontales y semicirculares.